whamcloud/Online-Help/docs/Install_Guide/guide.md

 service chroma-agent restart

-Appendix C - Backup and Recovery of Servers Managed by Intel® Manager for Lustre\* Software
+Appendix C - Backup and Recovery of Servers Managed by Manager for Lustre\* Software
 ===========================================================================================

 []{#_Toc402946326 .anchor}**Note**: This appendix is outdated and in